Lewis County Historical Society and Museum: Operations and ownership

-Located at the Lewis County Historical Museum is the McKinley Stump, a replica of an 8 foot tall remnant of a Douglas fir cut down in 1901 near Pe Ell.
-It was meant to be used as a speech pedestal for President William McKinley.
-The pedestal was used by Theodore Roosevelt during his 1903 visit to Chehalis and William H. Taft employed the stump as a podium in 1907.
-The landmark was originally placed in downtown under a pagoda near the original station.
-The McKinley Stump was moved to the new depot in 1914, featured on a grassy lawn area, immediately south of the freight entrance.

 Museum displays and features

 The museum hosts several distinct rooms and areas pertaining to the history of railroads, timber, Native Americans, and early pioneer life in Chehalis.
 The building also includes a research library and a model train display.
 The museum's gift shop provides books on local and county history.
 Initial components of the depot permanently reside in the museum, which includes a passenger bench and water fountain, as well as the original ticket window.
 Exhibits in the main gallery are changed approximately every six months and some items donated to the museum are required to be on permanent display.
 Guided tours of the museum, as well as instructional classes on early crafts and homemaking, are offered.

-The museum exhibit space was listed, in 2000, as 4,600 sqft and by 2003, the museum held a collection touching on over 50,000 historical subjects in the county as well as a repertory of 15,000 photographs.
+The museum exhibit space was listed, in 2000, as 4600 sqft and by 2003, the museum held a collection touching on over 50,000 historical subjects in the county as well as a repertory of 15,000 photographs.
 The cache is focused extensively on pioneer and family histories in the area, compiled from 35,000 records obtained from cemetery, census, marriage, and obituary documents.
 Oral records of early pioneers are recorded on tape and are stored at the museum.
 In August 2024, the museum opened a free, online database containing possibly more than 35,000 photographs from its collection.